datnguyen2k3/Minswap-Entry-Task/hello-world/docs/dex.md

 - Redeemer:
   + `Add`: add liquidity to the Pool Liquidity UTxO and mint LP token.
   + `Remove`: remove liquidity from the Pool Liquidity UTxO and burn LP token.
+  + `SwapToAda`: swap token to ADA.
+  + `SwapToToken`: swap ADA to token.
 - Validation:
-  + Add:
+  + `Add`:
-    * Check if the input UTxO is the same as the Pool Liquidity UTxO.
+    * Check inputs just have one UTxO has one Authen token.
+Set this UTxO as the Pool Liquidity UTxO.
     * Calculate the amount of token to be added to the Pool Liquidity UTxO
     * Validate the ration between the trade token and ADA in inputs need to equal the ration of Liquidity Pool.
     * Mint LP token to the user by the ration of added Token and reserve token in LP.
-  + Remove:
+  + `Remove`:
     * Check if the input UTxO is the same as the Pool Liquidity UTxO.
     * Calculate the amount of token to be removed to the Pool Liquidity UTxO
     * Validate the ration between the burned LP token and the total supply of LP token equals the ration of the removed token and the reserve token in LP.
     * Burn LP token from the user.
+  + `SwapToAda`:
+    * Check if the input UTxO is the same as the Pool Liquidity UTxO.
+    * Calculate the amount of ADA to be swapped.
+    * Validate the ration between the input trade token amount and trade token reserve equals to the ration between the received ADA amount and ADA reserve.
+    * Swap token to ADA.
+  + `SwapToToken`:
+    * Check if the input UTxO is the same as the Pool Liquidity UTxO.
+    * Calculate the amount of token to be swapped.
+    * Validate the ration between the input ADA amount and ADA reserve equals to the ration between the received trade token amount and trade token reserve.
+    * Swap ADA to token.

 ### 3.4 Transactions